 The in vitro evidence for an effect of high homeopathic potencies—A systematic review (2007) FULL TEXT // 73% of 67 in-vitro experiments (1/3 of them replicated) published in 75 publications showed specific effects with high dilutions including 68% of high quality experiments (SAPEH score>=6).Nearly 3/4 of them found a high potency effect.
 Nearly 3/4 of all replications were positive.

-Homeopathic medicines for adverse effects of cancer treatments (2010) FULL TEXT // 8 RCT with n=664,2 trials in support of homeopathy
+Homeopathic medicines for adverse effects of cancer treatments (2009) FULL TEXT // 8 RCT (7 placebo-controlled and 1 against active intervention)with n=664,2 trials in support of homeopathy

 Homeopathic medicines for the prevention or treatment of adverse effects of chemotherapy, radiotherapy, and menopausal symptoms caused by hormonal therapies or oestrogen withdrawal.